hmac/kite/README.md

   everything you can express in a lazy language can also be expressed in a strict one.

-However I'm not wedded to this choice.
-If it turns out that Kite would really benefit from laziness then it might change in the future.

 Kite has very few infix operators, preferring named functions instead. `map` instead of `<$>`, brackets instead of `$`.
 Infix numeric and comparison operators will remain because they're familiar to everyone, and we still use `.`